 It is important to know that both eyes do not always lose vision at the same rate or at the same time.
 You can try to trick your brain by using two different contact lenses rather than using the same prescription.
 One lens can be for distance vision and the other for near vision.

 If your eye exam does not uncover any problems, you may only need to try lubricating drops to relieve dry eyes.
 Over-the-counter drops are available, or your doctor can write you a prescription.
 Again, talk to your eye doctor about the possibilities.

 Can Blurry Vision Be Prevented?

 In some cases blurry vision is inevitable.
-In most cases, however, blurry vision can be avoided.
+In most cases, however, blurry vision can be corrected or prevented.
 For example, wearing sunglasses will decrease sensitivity to light, which reduces the chance of developing temporary blurry vision.
-Avoid drinking alcohol, which is known to alter vision.
+Also avoid drinking alcohol, which is known to alter vision.

 Regular eye examinations are extremely important, especially if you are over the age of 65, or if you have a health condition such as diabetes or high blood pressure.
 Use the following chart to see when you should schedule your next visit.